 If you are injured due to the negligence of the state of New Jersey or one of its agencies, you may be entitled to file a claim under Title 59 of the New Jersey Tort Claims Act.
-Title 59:8-4 states that the following information must be included in any claim:
+Title 59:8-4 states that the following information is obligatory in any claim:

 - Name and address of the claimant.

-- Address to which the individual bringing the claim desires notices to be sent.
+- Address where the individual bringing the claim desires to receive notices.

 - The time, location and circumstances of the occurrence or transaction which gave rise to the claim asserted.